Where to WatchThe Sunset in San Francisco

 No matter the season, sunsets are spectacular in San Francisco.
 Here are the best places to see them.

-Whether indoors or outdoors, on land or at sea, here are a number of ways we recommend to watch a gorgeous sunset in San Francisco.
+This year, we've learned not to take anything for granted.
+Why not enjoy the natural beauty of a San Francisco sunset?
+Whether indoors or outdoors, on land or at sea, here are several ways we recommend to watch a gorgeous sunset in San Francisco.

 Bernal Heights Park

 It’s all in the name.
 Located on the 46th floor of the Hilton at Union Square, this bar offers an incredible 360-degree view of San Francisco’s cityscape.
 This essentially guarantees you’ll have one of the best views in the city of the California sunset.
-And don’t worry if the fog starts to roll in because at 46 floors up, the sights can be just as astonishing.
-Meanwhile, be sure to take advantage of the kitchen’s tapas and bartenders’ specialty drinks.
+And don’t worry if the fog starts to roll in because, at 46 floors up, the sights can be just as astonishing.
+Meanwhile, take advantage of the kitchen’s tapas and bartenders’ specialty drinks.